Information about employment discrimination.

 Technical Assistance and Training for Employers

 As an employer, it is your duty to understand and practice Equal Employment Opportunity.
-If you need more information, or would like AHRO staff to come to your place of work for training or presentations, please contact our office.
+If you need more information, please contact our office.
 There is no fee for services.